isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

 Decide on a name for your business and use our [Start a Business e-Adviser](https://eadviser.g2b.sg/startabusiness){:target="_blank"} to check if it's available as a business name, trade mark, web domain and social media username.

-{% include button.html text="Get Started with Start a Business e-Adviser" src="https://eadviser.g2b.sg/startabusiness" type="primary" %}
+{% include button.html text="Get Started with e-Adviser" src="https://eadviser.g2b.sg/startabusiness" type="primary" %}

 Avoid names which are:
 - identical to another business' name